MLB Odds: Mets - Reds Prediction, Pick, How To Watch

-The New York Mets head to Great American Ballpark to visit the Cincinnati Reds.
+The New York Mets finish their three-game series with the Cincinnati Reds in an afternoon affair.
 It is time to continue our MLB odds series with a Mets-Reds prediction, pick, and how-to watch.

-The Mets are coming in off two losses to the Colorado Rockies, and have now lost five of their last six games to fall below .500 on the season.
-Many of the key veteran pieces for the Mets have not performed to expectations so far this year, but the Mets have managed to tread water, as they wait for their stars to return to career norms.
-The Reds are coming off a 17-4 loss at the hands of the White Sox, but have been playing a lot of close games.
-Six of their last 11 losses have been by two runs or less.
-Similar to the Mets though, they have just won two games in their last six, and are below .500 on the season.
+Last night it was Brandon Nimmo with three hits, Pete Alonso hitting his major league-leading 13th home run, and Justin Verlander pitching a gem to get the Mets the win.
+Verlander went seven innings, giving up just two hits, two walks, and a run in the game.
+He got his first win as a member of the Mets, and with that because the 21st pitcher to get a win against all 30 teams in the majors.
+For the Mets, it was just their fourth win in their last 12 games, as they sit tied with Philadelphia for third in the NL East, and a half-game back of Miami.
+There is still a lot of work to be done if the Mets want to make a playoff run, and first needs to be beating the Reds for a second time.

 Here are the Mets-Reds MLB odds, courtesy of FanDuel.